charlie0129/blog/tbd/opnsense-dual-wan-multi-vlan/index.md

   viewer.
 Fields worth knowing: rule number, label, interface, action, direction, IP version, protocol, source, destination, source port, destination port.
 - `configctl interface gateways status` for the truth about dpinger.
+- To find what is writing to disk, scan the whole root filesystem with `find / -xdev -type f -newer <marker>` rather than guessing at directories, and split reads from writes with `iostat -x`, whose `kw/s` column is the one that matters.
+Note that `iostat` without `-w` prints a since-boot average, so a change you just made appears to have done nothing. `top -m io` will not find a buffered writer.
 - The API endpoint `/api/diagnostics/firewall/pf_statistics/rules` returns the whole loaded ruleset with per-rule counters as JSON, which is the single most useful thing on the box.
 - For scripted changes, the model layer rather than editing `config.xml`.
 Instantiate